 In the event of an active wildfire, the Larimer County Sheriff's Office may issue evacuation notices for your safety.
-This is done via NOCO Alert.
 If you have a landline, you will receive emergency alerts on that phone.
 If you do not have a landline or wish to receive emergency alerts on your cell phone, visit www.nocoalert.org to register for free.
-For more information about evacuation notices in Larimer County, see page 16.
+For more information about evacuation notices in Larimer County, see page 12.

 It is important to note that you do not have to wait to receive an evacuation order to evacuate.
-Remember that wildfires are dynamic, and can move really quickly.
+Remember that wildfires are dynamic and can move quickly.
 If you feel unsafe for any reason, leave the area immediately.
 Additionally remember that it can take time to evacuate children, pets, or livestock.
-If you are in this situation, it is highly recommended that you leave early, before a mandatory evacuation order is issued.
+If you are in this situation, it is highly recommended that you leave early before a mandatory evacuation order is issued.